Chapter 11

 ]

-Note that, due to small inaccuracies in the method, it is possible for the Unclassified number to be negative.
+Note that, due to small inaccuracies in the method, it is possible for the Unclassified numbers to be negative.